Oh hell: Common rules

 There are common rules that apply to all four variants and will not be repeated.
 There are three to seven players.
 A standard pack is used and cards rank in their normal order, Aces high.
 Deal, bidding and play are clockwise, always beginning with eldest hand, the player to the left of the dealer.
 The aim is to score the most points by correctly bidding the number of tricks you will take.
-To that end, a bidding round takes place after the cards are dealt; eldest hand begins by announcing the number of tricks s/he thinks s/he can take, e.g., "none" or "five", and the other players follow in turn.
+To that end, a bidding round takes place after the cards are dealt; eldest hand begins by announcing the number of tricks they think they can take, e.g., "none" or "five", and the other players follow in turn.
 During play, eldest leads to the first trick and players must follow suit if able; otherwise they may trump or discard as they wish.
 The highest trump wins the trick or, if no trumps are played, the highest card of the led suit wins.
 The trick winner leads to the next trick.